 The Pros of Using Kabbage

 One thing that we like about Kabbage is that the lender cares more about a business’s financial stability than its owner’s credit score.
 There is no minimum credit score needed to apply for a Kabbage line of credit.
-Instead, you’ll need to be in business at least one year and post annual revenue of $50,000.
+Instead, you’ll need to be in business at least one year and post annual revenue of $50,000 to qualify for a line of credit up to $100,000.
+If you want to qualify for more, your business will need to be at least three years old with $500,000 in annual revenue.
 Kabbage will also evaluate your business’s online accounts, including online banking accounts, vendor accounts and social media accounts, to determine your line of credit terms.
 Services and accounts that you can connect to Kabbage include eBay, Amazon, PayPal, QuickBooks, Etsy, Xero, Chase, Wells Fargo and more.
 The more accounts you link to your Kabbage account (and the more revenue you can demonstrate), the more you may be able to borrow.

-In some cases, businesses can receive funds within minutes, making Kabbage a good choice for getting funds quickly and conveniently.
-You can either choose to receive funds via PayPal, in which case funds will be available instantly, or through a business bank account, in which case it can take up to three days to receive money.
-If you are already use PayPal, Kabbage does offer another big advantage: PayPal users also regain available funds immediately if they make payments with direct PayPal transfers.
+In some cases, businesses can receive funds as fast as the same day, making Kabbage a good choice for getting funds quickly and conveniently.
+You can either choose to receive funds via PayPal, in which case funds will be available as fast as the same day, or through a business bank account, in which case it can take up to three days to receive money.
+If you are already use PayPal, Kabbage does offer another big advantage: PayPal users also regain available funds quickly if they make payments with direct PayPal transfers.